MarcoVitangeli/boolalg/README.md

 - v -> Or operator
 - ^ -> And operator
 - ~ -> Negation operator (it can be repeated)
+- & -> logical implication (or logical conditional)

 using `sbt run` there is a sample main function that generates a truth table for a given example proposition and storing it in a CSV, the code is in a function-first aproach so in this files you'll find:
 - Tokens.scala: Token generation functions and types